 Success Indicators Tasks strategies and resources Who Evidence to show the objective has been met/ is in progress The school's relationship with local iwi is continually fostered and strengthened.
 Visits to a local marae with a program that enhances the understanding and experience of Te Ao Māori and the local connection.
 Teachers A visit will have been made to Puketeraki Marae.
 The relationship with the Puketeraki Marae has been strengthened and the partnership is starting to grow into a reciprocal teaching and learning relationship.
 Work with the Marae (karakia, waiata, pepeha, a waharoa) that is unique to who and where we are and that respects the history and cultural understandings of all people in Aotearoa.
 Teachers, College, Proprietors, Board There has been a start made in regards to cultural responsive practices and processes that represent our bicultural heritage as much as the special character of the Steiner school.
-Curriculum: Use of te reo Māori and tikanga practice is Te Reo Māori is taught across the school by being woven into the daily fabric.
-Teachers will be supported in their language learning through Teachers Te reo Māori becomes part of the daily spoken language and can be heard on the school grounds. normalised and can be seen and heard around regular classes in school.
-Teachers/ Across school experiences have allowed the school.
+Use of te reo Māori and tikanga practice is normalised and can be seen and heard around the school.
+Te Reo Māori is taught across the school by being woven into the daily fabric.
+Teachers will be supported in their language learning through regular classes in school.
 Across school immersion opportunities are investigated and applied where feasible.
-Principal students to have a full immersion experience.
+Teachers Teachers/ Principal Te reo Māori becomes part of the daily spoken language and can be heard on the school grounds.
+Across school experiences have allowed students to have a full immersion experience.